lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 ### Workshop Fees

 $1495, plus hotel, transportation, meals.
 The workshop is limited to 10 participants.
 Meals are at participants’ expense.
 Healthy snacks and bottled water are provided as part of workshop fee.
-To register, (http://shop.lesterpickerphoto.com/page/801).
+[To register](http://shop.lesterpickerphoto.com/page/801).

 ### Workshop Itinerary